 Registration Notes

-- Camp registration closes at 5pm the Wednesday before the camp begins.
+- Camp registration closes at 5 pm the Tuesday before the camp begins.
+(July 7 - 11 sessions close 2 weeks before camp)

-- Please have your credit card on hand as you cannot save the registration information to complete at a later time.
+- Please have your credit/debit card on hand as you cannot save the registration information to complete at a later time.

 - Wait list: In the event a camp fills, a wait list will be established to fill cancellations.